5 accredited programs. Compare programs, get details, and request info.

 The BLS Provider course is a CPR/AED class designed for healthcare professionals, covering critical life-saving skills.
 It includes online and in-person sessions, ensuring comprehensive education.
 The program provides a 2-year certification upon successful completion, meeting healthcare industry requirements.

-Explore related first responder training programs available in Florida
+Explore other first responder training programs available in Florida.

 The average cost for BLS training in Florida is approximately $145.
 Program tuition ranges from $65 to $300 depending on the training organization and program format.
 Some programs may offer financial aid, payment plans, or scholarship opportunities.